Saskia Sassen

 Born in The Hague in 1949, she holds a PhD in Sociology and Economics from the University of Notre Dame, USA, and completed post-doctoral studies at the Faculté des Sciences Humains, Université de Poitiers, France and the Center for International Affairs at Harvard University.
 She was previously Ralph Lewis Professor of Sociology at the University of Chicago.

-Most recently, she is the author of Territory, Authority, Rights: From Medieval to Global Assemblages, also published in German as Das Paradox des Nationalen (Suhrkamp, 2008).
+She is the author of Territory, Authority, Rights: From Medieval to Global Assemblages, also published in German as Das Paradox des Nationalen (Suhrkamp, 2008).
 She is the author of Cities in a World Economy (3rd ed), The Global City: New York, London, Tokyo, and co-edited Digital Formations: New Architectures for Global Order.
 Her books have been translated into sixteen languages.
+She has recently completed a five-year project on sustainable human settlement for UNESCO.